• Getting Started

 children: [

-Div({ children: `Reactive: ${count}` }), // Updates on every click
+Div({ children: `Reactive: ${count}` }), // updates every click

-Div({ children: `Static: ${count}` }, []), // Stays at 0
+Div({ children: `Static: ${count}` }, []), // stays at 0

 ],